Applicability

 Create a

-.envfile in the root directory of your project:DB_HOST=your_host DB_PORT=2881 DB_USER=your_username DB_PASSWORD=your_password DB_NAME=your_databaseCreate the database connection:
+.envfile in the root directory of the project:DB_HOST=your_host DB_PORT=2881 DB_USER=your_username DB_PASSWORD=your_password DB_NAME=your_databaseCreate the database connection:

 src/models/index.jsfile:require('dotenv').config(); const { Sequelize } = require('sequelize'); const sequelize = new Sequelize( process.env.DB_NAME, process.env.DB_USER, process.env.DB_PASSWORD, { host: process.env.DB_HOST, dialect: 'mysql', port: process.env.DB_PORT, logging: console.log, // Display SQL query logs pool: { max: 5, min: 0, acquire: 30000, idle: 10000 } } ); module.exports = sequelize;Test the connection: